 - 1. Students must be at least 16 years old at least one month before travelling on the pilgrimage or Friendship Week, to facilitate vetting. - 2.
 Students and their parent/guardian must sign and adhere to "Guidelines / Rules for 2nd Level Student" as outlined on the volunteer form. - 3.
 Students will be supernumerary to the group. - 4.
-Students are not allocated to night duty.
-When night duty has ended, or before night duty starts, the student carer may be asked to assist in watching a corridor/number of guest rooms, when other carers are busy assisting guests. - 5.
+Students cannot be allocated to night duty.
+Embedded students can be asked to assist in watching a corridor/number of guest rooms early in the morning when other carers are busy getting guests ready for the day. - 5.
 Students will assist in caring for the guests in their group but will not have responsibility for the care of any particular guest. - 6.
 Students should make a concerted effort to interact with all Guests within the group and use their skills and talents to contribute to group activities i.e. singing, dancing, sports, arts & crafts etc. - 7.
 Student must attend their group pre pilgrimage meeting and other meetings arranged by the student leaders and group leader. - 8.
 The student must report all incidents or accidents to the Group Leader or Group Nurse, no matter how minor. - 9.
-Students must show respect at all times and, in turn, must be treated respectfully. - 10.
+Students must show respect at all times to all members of the group. - 10.
 Student carers must conduct themselves in an appropriate manner at all times. - 11.
 Students are encouraged to fundraise for the Trust with all proceeds being lodged to the Relevant Trust Regional Bank Account. - 12.
 Students can fundraise for their own fare within their schools. - 13.
 Student carers must complete the Trust's on-line Safeguarding Training Programme as required by the Board.